 The total cost of this degree will be $15,000, or $1,500 per 3-credit course.
 There are no textbooks required for the courses.

-You only have to pay for the courses you are enrolled in.
+No. You need to pay tuition when you enroll in each individual course.
+That means you’ll only pay for your courses as you take them.
 There is also a payment plan available at https://students.asu.edu/paymentplan.

-Completing Coursera courses alone does not waive a deficiency, but completing the course and working through the material can be an excellent way to prepare for the ETS test, which determines if there are topics a student is deficient in.
-Certain ETS test scores will satisfy deficiencies.
-More details on the ETS test will be available for Spring 2019.
+Completing Coursera courses alone does not waive a prerequisite, but completing the courses and working through the material can be an excellent way to prepare for the exams offered in the four short, non-credit courses available through Continuing and Professional Education.

 Completion of Open Courses and/or Specializations on the Coursera platform by itself will not earn graduate credits from the university toward the degree.
 You must be registered in Arizona State University credit-bearing coursework to earn graduate credit.